 About: Alice is the Children’s Ministry Assistant at Saylorville Church.
 Nurseries often require cleaning and sanitizing throughout the year to prevent spread of disease between children.
 Contact Alice for possible needs.

-Helping other Cell Groups
+Helping other COMMUNITY Groups

 Contact: Jason Jackson